 Gymnasium "Karl Theodor Liebe"

 Trebnitzer Straße 18

-Entries must be postmarked not later than 30 days after contest end.
+Entries must be postmarked not later then 20 May 2017.
 Email entries without any p&p fees will be answered by Email only.

 TASK FOR SWL

 DF0AIS will send one minute before the full hour in PSK31 on 7.044 and one minute after full hour

 on 14.074.
 Send your solution to dk0ktl [at] aatis.de

 Page last modified: 13 Mar 2017